Christian views on slavery: Quakers

-During the 1740s and 1750s, antislavery sentiment took a firmer hold.
-A new generation of Quakers, including John Woolman and Anthony Benezet, protested against slavery, and demanded that Quaker society cut ties with the slave trade.
-They were able to carry popular Quaker sentiment with them and, in the 1750s, Pennsylvanian Quakers tightened their rules, by 1758 making it effectively an act of misconduct to engage in slave trading.
-The London Yearly Meeting soon followed, issuing a "strong minute" against slave trading in 1761.
-On paper at least, global politics would intervene.
-The American Revolution would divide Quakers across the Atlantic.
 In the United Kingdom, Quakers would be foremost in the Society for Effecting the Abolition of the Slave Trade in 1787 which, with some setbacks, would be responsible for ensuring the abolition of the slave trade in 1807 and slavery itself throughout the British Empire by 1833.
 In the United States, Quakers would be less successful.
 In many instances, it was easier for American Quakers to oppose the slave trade and slave ownership in the abstract than to directly oppose the institution of slavery itself, as it manifested itself in their local communities.
 While many individual Quakers spoke out against slavery after American independence, local Quaker meetings were often divided on how to respond to slavery; outspoken Quaker abolitionists were sometimes sharply criticized by other Quakers.

 Nevertheless, there were local successes for Quaker antislavery in the United States during the late eighteenth and early nineteenth century.
 For example, the Pennsylvania Abolition Society, first founded in 1775, consisted primarily of Quakers; seven of the ten original white members were Quakers and 17 of the 24 who attended the four meetings held by the Society were Quakers.
 Throughout the nineteenth century, Quakers increasingly became associated with antislavery activism and antislavery literature: not least through the work of abolitionist Quaker poet John Greenleaf Whittier.

+As Quakers began to travel and spread (both geographically and theologically), different groups and individuals came to have varied ideas on slavery and how to act against it.